wiki-games/wikimark/docs/wikimark.md

 the boundaries missing, then it is assumed that the cell is merged vertically with a cell in the next row.

-A cell may also use `#` mark instead of a pipe `|` as a column separator.
-In such a case the cell is considered to be a row header.
+If the first cell in each row uses a double-pipe `||` as a column separator, then such cells are treated as row headers.

 Once the boundaries of all cells are determined, the content of those cells is cut out into a separate buffer, a single space of indentation is removed from the start of each